 Cancer is such a common yet misunderstood disease.
 The question of curing cancer has been on the minds of doctors and scientists alike for decades.
 With it comes many cancer misconceptions.
 Here, we debunked 5 modern cancer myths for you.

 Image credit: U.S. National Library of Medicine

 Debunked!
 In recorded history, cancer was first described in the Edwin Smith Papyrus (3,000 BC) from Egypt.
 The document described the diagnosis of cancer as well as treatment method by cauterisation; a medical technique of burning an injured part of the body in order to close off wounds or destroy undesired growth.
 Cancer was also described as a growth that is malignant, venous and crab-like by the Greek physician Hippocrates (460-370 BC).
-Archaeologists even found cancerous growth in the bones of a 240 million-year-old dinosaur fossil that they dug up in Germany.
+Unlike what cancer myths suggested, archaeologists even found cancerous growth in the bones of a 240 million-year-old dinosaur fossil that they dug up in Germany.
 Talk about ancient!